01 of 04

 Start peyote stitches by picking up all of the beads for the first two rows.
 (You will not do this if you are using a quick start peyote card; in that case, you'll pick up the beads for each row individually.)

 When you read a pattern, the beads for the first two rows are all adjacent to one another, with every other bead offset by one-half of a bead just like it is in the finished beadwork.
 Examine those first two rows of your pattern chart, and string the bead colors in the order indicated.

 We've numbered the beads in the first two rows in the pattern above in the order that they need to be strung.
 (Note that the "blue" beads actually include blue and dark green beads, because this color is a mix.)Continue to 3 of 4 below.

 03 of 04

-Reading the Third Row of an Even Count Peyote Stitch Pattern
+Reading the Third Row

-After stringing the beads for the first two row, you can start stitching the third row.
+After stringing the beads for the first two rows, you can start stitching the third row.
 You'll read this row in the pattern in the opposite direction that you read the first two rows.

 We read the first two rows left-to-right starting at the bottom, so we're reading right-to-left for the third row.
 The beads in the third row are numbered in the order they need to be stitched.

 One thing that can be difficult, particularly in a complex pattern, is keeping track of what row or column you are up to.
 There are a couple of ways to keep your place.